ThomasClemons/ai-case-study/README.md

 ### Company Business Structure
 Financial services companies make money in two ways:
 - Interest charged on customer loans
-- Fees charged for customer products and service
+- Fees charged for customer products and services

 JP Morgan & Co. does an excellent job of managing their capital to offer a broad range of financial products and services in each of their business segments.